 Such findings also make the general diagnostic picture of the disease more complex, complicating the consequent formulation of rehabilitative plans and of taking care of patients, as well as the possibility that the latter can benefit from tailored genetic treatments.

-The project was officially started on 7 March 2017 and is expected to last 24 months; however, beyond eventual extensions, it can not exceed an overall duration of 30 months.
+The project, coordinated by IFC-CNR, was officially started on 4 August 2020 and is expected to last 30 months; however, beyond eventual extensions, it can not exceed an overall duration of 36 months.